Jiggins/mu-cs401-f2015/lecture-11.md

 Another one - speech recognition.

-When the system analyzes speech for each bin it gets a vector( of ~ 128 dimensions) to represent frequencies.
+When the system analyses speech for each bin it gets a vector (of ~ 128 dimensions) to represent frequencies.
 It is hard to compute things using 128 dimensions, so instead of this vector analysis works on cluster indices generated for the vectors.
 When a new user starts using the system, the clusters get updated to suit.

 In clean form, however, clustering is rarely used.